Yanmeeei/NS-DOT-visualizer/README.md

 # NS Visualizer
 A visualization tool that takes parsed neuro-network info as input, and generates DOT code that can visualize the model via a DOT visualizer (e.g. https://dreampuf.github.io/GraphvizOnline/#).

+An example of the resulting graph can be found in the `example` directory.
 ### How to use
 ```shell
 python3 visualizer.py prof.csv dep.csv optional_file_suffix